 They say when the student is ready the teacher appears.
 You have come to the only place online where you can begin to understand how energy works with the body.
 Once you understand this timeless knowledge you can apply it to all aspects of your life.
 Including your favorite martial art style.

-If you haven’t yet, make sure to get our Intro Course, that goes into greater detail about what we do here at Enter Shaolin
+If you haven’t yet, make sure to get our Intro Course, which goes into greater detail about what we do here at Enter Shaolin.